CLICK TO SHOP OUR BLACK FRIDAY SALE!

 OUR HAPPINESS GUARANTEE

 We want you to feel safe and confident trying any of our products.
-That's why we promise 100% money-back guarantee on the purchase price of the first bottle of any of our products.
-Balancing hormones DOES take some time, so please try it for 28 days.
-If after 28 days you are unhappy, or the product just hasn't worked for you, simply contact us and we'll process a refund of your full purchase price upon receipt.
-Sorry, shipping fees are not refundable.
+That's why we promise a 100% money-back guarantee on the purchase price of the first bottle of any of our products.
+Finding your balance takes time — so please give it a full 28 days.
+If after 28 days you're unhappy, or it just wasn't the right fit, simply contact us and we'll process a full refund of your purchase price upon receipt.
+Shipping fees are not refundable.